internetarchive/iari/README.md

 # Estimated size
 200+ million reference items (add source to research extracting references from Wikipedias).
 100+ million website items (guesstimate).
 [60 million wikipedia article](https://en.wikipedia.org/wiki/Wikipedia:Size_of_Wikipedia#Comparisons_with_other_Wikipedias) items.
 In total ~260 million items.
 For comparison [Wikidata as of this writing have 100 million items](https://grafana.wikimedia.org/d/000000489/wikidata-query-service?orgId=1&refresh=1m).

-In total we estimate we will have 15 triples per item which equals 15 bn triples in total.
+In total, we estimate we will have 15 triples per item which equals 15 bn triples in total.
 For comparison, [Wikidata as of this writing have 14.4 bn triples](https://grafana.wikimedia.org/d/000000489/wikidata-query-service?orgId=1&refresh=1m).

 # Supported templates
 There are a lot of templates in use in the different Wikipedias.
 For now